Skip to main content

 Private methods, getters and setters are also planned.

-Numeric separators allow developers to group numbers by thousands to help improve readability:
+Numeric separators let developers group numbers by thousands for readability:

 let budget = 1_000_000_000_000;